dekuNukem/traffic-cone-film-scanning/README.md

 #### Getting a Cone

-* Print-your-own for lowest cost, basic 3D printing experience needed.
+* For lowest cost, print your own.
+Basic 3D printing experience needed.
-* Pre-made cones are also available.
+* Pre-made cones also available.
 * One cone for each format.

 #### No Magic Bullet

 * TCFS can be as good as any expensive DSLR/mirrorless setup when done properly.
-	* Gets the most out of 35mm & smaller
+	* Able to get the most out of 35mm & smaller
 	* Also great with medium format
 	* But likely won't extract all its resolution
 * For utmost quality, wet mounting/drum scans are still hard to beat.